Find synonyms Find exact match

 When used in combination with glucocorticoids, palonosetron provides superior control of delayed emesis compared to first-generation 5-HT3 receptor antagonists combined with glucocorticoids:

-●In a phase III double-blind, double-dummy trial, 1143 patients receiving cisplatin or an anthracycline/cyclophosphamide combination were randomly assigned to dexamethasone plus either palonosetron or granisetron on day 1 prior to chemotherapy followed by dexamethasone alone on days 2 and 3 .
+●In a phase III double-blind, double-dummy trial, 1143 patients receiving cisplatin or an anthracycline/cyclophosphamide combination were randomly assigned to dexamethasone plus either palonosetron or granisetron on day 1 prior to chemotherapy; all patients received dexamethasone on days 2 and 3 .
 During the acute phase, the rate of complete control of CINV was similar (75 versus 73 percent with palonosetron and granisetron, respectively), but during the delayed phase (24 to 120 hours), complete responses occurred in significantly more patients receiving palonosetron (57 versus 45 percent).
 An unresolved question arising from this study design is whether the efficacy differences noted would have persisted with the addition of aprepitant, which all evidence-based guidelines recommend in this setting.

 ●In a second phase III trial, in which 667 patients receiving cisplatin-based chemotherapy were randomly assigned to palonosetron (0.25 mg), palonosetron (0.75 mg) or ondansetron (32 mg), no significant differences in antiemetic control were noted between palonosetron and ondansetron .
 Approximately two-thirds of patients received concomitant dexamethasone.
 In this subset of patients, complete response rates were numerically higher in both palonosetron arms compared to ondansetron during the first 24 hours.
 During the delayed (24 to 120 hours) phase, complete response was significantly higher on the 0.25 mg palonosetron arm compared to the ondansetron arm (42 versus 29 percent, p = 0.021).